 Although you can train intact males, you’ll find it harder to establish dominance, especially once he’s reached sexual maturity.
 If you gently nudge a sexually mature boar, he’s liable to see it as a challenge rather than a request and will react accordingly.

 Castrating your young pig can help prevent aggressive behavior in the future and make your pig’s life less stressful.
-A pig with hormones surging through his body is liable to act up and may take out his sexual frustration on you.
+A pig with hormones surging through his body can act up and may take out his sexual frustration on you.

 How to Show Dominance Over a Pig

 The dominant pig in a herd is the one that controls the movements of all the other herd members.
 Therefore, you need to control your pig’s actions to establish dominance.
-The easiest and safest way to do this is with a sorting board, especially when dealing with an aggressive pig.
+The easiest and safest way to do this is with a sorting board (On Amazon), especially when dealing with an aggressive pig.

 If your pig charges at you, you can use a sorting board to block the charge.
 Once the pig’s stopped, use the board to ask him to back up.
 Once he takes a step back, reward him with a treat.

-It takes little more than gentle fingertip pressure in most instances to get a pig to move.
-A sorting board is there to protect you rather than push the pig around.
+In most instances, it takes little more than gentle fingertip pressure to get a pig to move.
+A sorting board protects you rather than push the pig around.
 It stops the pig from charging, jumping, or biting at you as you establish your dominance.

 Once your pig responds to the pressure of a sorting board, you can start using more subtle cues.
 These can include vocal instructions like “come,” “stay,” or “leave,” as well as assertive body language and hand clapping.